 This level of personalization will also help you create a segment of the audience.
 Segments can help you realize what most of your visitors want and experts when they browse your website.

-If you are selling a product or a service, the personalized results can deliver pretty solid results simply because each person visiting your pages is getting exactly or close to what they want and need.
+If you are selling a product or a service, personalized results can deliver pretty solid results simply because each person visiting your pages is getting exactly or close to what they want and need.

-One of the reasons why so many marketers use the term “Holistic” when referring to demand generation is because it combines sales and marketing.
+One of the reasons so many marketers use the term “Holistic” when referring to demand generation is because it combines sales and marketing.

 Although I can’t entirely agree that sales and marketing should be combined all the time, there is evidence that shows when both work together at times, such as creating buyer personas and optimizing customer acquisition costs, the results are better.